 The campus’ Gothic-style Old Main was the first building built on campus back when the school was the Agricultural College of Utah, and it was added to the National Register of Historic Places in 1972.
 Today, it is the oldest academic structure still in use in the state, according to the university.
 In front of the building is the quad where students can relax outside with a stunning mountainous backdrop.

-24. Kansas State University in Manhattan, Kan.
+24. Kansas State University

 This school is one of our great value colleges with beautiful campuses because of the Kansas State University Gardens and Conservatory.

 For a college campus that is within a city nicknamed “The Little Apple,” maintaining the splendor of a lush campus with plenty of gardens and greenery could be tough, but not for Kansas State University’s main campus.
 Overall, the campus consists of 2,321 acres that encompass agricultural teaching and research activities, as well as a world-class champion golf course and an absolutely stunning horticultural display garden.
 The Kansas State University Gardens offers a variety of landscape and tested ornamental plants in different aesthetic settings, as well as a decorative fountain and the lovely conservatory building.

 This campus also features the Konza Prairie Biological Station, which is the largest unplowed tallgrass prairie preserve in North America.
 Architecturally, the campus has several notable buildings, such as the Romanesque Revival-style Hale Library, home to the “Great Room” that features murals by David Hicks Overmyer.

 Its historical architecture ensures that Amherst College earned its place among these great value colleges with beautiful campuses.

 Net Cost: $14,687